joslynnlee/qiime1/datapreparation.md

 Written 22222 spots for SRR2146911.sra
 ```
 ####Converting a `.fastq` file to `.fna` file using macqiime script
-If you download the `.fastq` file, using `vi` to view the file would yield:
+If you download the `.fastq` file, using `less` to view the file would yield:
 ```
-$ vi SRR2146911.fastq
+$ less SRR2146911.fastq
 @SRR2146911.1 1 length=78
 ACGAGTGCGTTTAGATAACCTGGTAGCTAGCTCAGTACGAGACTGCCAAGGAAGTCGTAACAAGGTAACTAGCTCAGT
 +SRR2146911.1 1 length=78